EnterpriseDB/tpa/docs/INSTALL-repo.md

 You can run ``tpaexec setup --virtualenv /other/location`` to specify a different location for the new virtualenv.
 You can also install packages into an existing virtualenv by activating it before you invoke ``tpaexec setup``.

-We strongly suggest sticking to the default virtualenv when possible.
-If you use a different location, ``tpaexec`` cannot automatically activate the virtualenv, so it is your responsibility to do so before invoking ``tpaexec``.
-For example, you could add the following to your shell startup scripts (i.e., .bashrc/.profile):
+We strongly suggest sticking to the default virtualenv location.
+If you use a different location, ``tpaexec`` cannot automatically activate the virtualenv; you must do so yourself, for example by adding the following line to your .bashrc (or other shell startup scripts):

     source /some/virtualenv/bin/activate